earlyprototype/thought_bubble/README.md

 # thought_bubble

-**Abrakedabra - your boring documents are now a lovely website with logical flow**
+**Abrakedabra - your boring documents are now a lovely website with workflow diagrams**

-Transform any documentation, system architecture, or plan into beautiful interactive HTML visualizations using AI.
+Transform any documentation, system architecture, or plan into beautiful interactive HTML visualisations using AI.

 ## What Is This?

-A prompt-engineering framework that enables LLMs to generate stunning, interactive HTML visualizations from any structured content.
+An LLM-integrated one-shot tool that generates pretty interactive HTML visualizations with embedded workflow and system diagrams from any structured content.
 No build tools, no frameworks - just pure HTML, CSS, and JavaScript that works everywhere.

 ## How It Works

 1. **You provide:** Your content (markdown, JSON, text, diagrams)
+         |
 2. **LLM receives:** Prompt template + your content + design asset library
+3. **LLM detects:** Workflows, system architecture, processes + relationships
-3. **LLM generates:** Custom interactive HTML visualization
+4. **LLM generates:** Mermaid diagram code + custom HTML
+         |
-4. **You open:** The HTML file in any browser
+5. **You open:** The HTML file in any browser
+6. **You experience:** Clarity and joy

 ## Quick Start